oVirt/ovirt-site/source/help/wiki-rules-and-etiquette.html.md

 Large and important guides are generally managed by a specific individual or small group.
 It is best to work with them when you feel that changes are needed.

-Important pages, such as the [Main page](Main page), are the first thing that many visitors see.
+Important pages, such as the [Main Page](Main Page), are the first thing that many visitors see.
 Changes to such pages should generally be left to experienced contributors.
 If you feel that something on such a page should be altered, bring the issue to the [arch@ovirt.org](Communication) mailing list for discussion.

 ## Do not edit pages just to edit pages